ehannell/MS-DAV-Portfolio/index.md

 # ERIK HANNELL PORTFOLIO
 ### Graduate portfolio by Erik Hannell, M.Sc.
 Data Analytics & Visualization

-You can use the [editor on GitHub](https://github.com/ehannell/dav_portfolio/edit/gh-pages/index.md) to maintain and preview the content for your website in Markdown files.

 ## INTRODUCTION

 This portfolio website consists of five different projects conducted while pursuing the Master's degree in Data Analytics & Visualizations at Pratt Institute School of Information.
 The projects have been selected to demonstrate expertise in: